-Gap 1: Current inconsistencies and fragmentation of pain care limit best practices and patient outcomes.
-A coherent policy for pain management for all relevant stakeholders is needed.

-- Recommendation 1a: Encourage coordinated and collaborative care that allows for best practices and improved patient outcomes, when clinically indicated. - Recommendation 1b: Encourage the use of guidelines that are evidence informed and created by specialty organizations and associations that are experts in the treatment of certain pain conditions that result from a variety of medical conditions or in different special populations.
+- GAP 1: Current inconsistencies and fragmentation of pain care limit best practices and patient outcomes.
+A coherent policy for pain management for all relevant stakeholders is needed. - RECOMMENDATION 1A: Encourage coordinated and collaborative care that allows for best practices and improved patient outcomes, when clinically indicated. - RECOMMENDATION 1B: Encourage the use of guidelines that are informed by evidence and created by specialty organizations and associations that are experts in the treatment of certain pain conditions that result from a variety of medical conditions or in different special populations.

-2.1.
-APPROACHES TO PAIN MANAGEMENT
+2.1 APPROACHES TO PAIN MANAGEMENT